bitjson/chip-bcmr/readme.md

 When adding or updating a registry, clients should perform basic validation of the newly-received registry:

-1. Using the client's existing registries, build a mapping of identity `token.symbol` values to known authbases.
+1. Using the client's existing registries, build a mapping of identity `TokenCategory.symbol` values to known authbases.
-2. Iterating through the newly-received registry, verify that each new `token.symbol`:
+2. Iterating through the newly-received registry, verify that each new `TokenCategory.symbol`:
    1. Passes token symbol validation.
-(Regular expression: `/^[-A-Z0-9]+$/`)
+(Regular expression: `^[A-Z0-9]+[-A-Z0-9]*$`)
    2. Maps to the same authbase in existing registries as is represented in the new registry.
-   3. Does not appear on the client's list of reserved token symbols.
+   3. Has a globally unique [base symbol](#ticker-symbol-selection) and does not appear on the client's list of reserved token symbols.

 If this validation fails, clients should either: